Surdulica

 Surdulica (Сурдулица) is a town and municipality located in the Pčinja District of southern Serbia.
-As of 2011, the population of the town is 11,400, while the municipality has 20,319 inhabitants.
+As of 2022, the population of the town is 9,242, while the municipality has 16,991 inhabitants.

 History

-Historically, the town by its modern name was first mentioned in texts from 1530 by Benedict Kuripešić.
-Following the revolutions of Serbia and the last Turks out of the town in 1877, it soon started to grow and develop in the hands of the independent nation of Serbia.
-Today, it is an industrial town with beautiful nature and plenty of wildlife.

 Massacre during World War I

-During World War I, 2,000–3,000 men were massacred by Bulgarian forces in the town from 1916 to 1917.
+During World War I, 2,000–3,000 men were massacred by Bulgarian forces in the town from 1915 to 1916.

-Yugoslavia (1918–92)

-From 1929 to 1941, Surdulica was part of the Vardar Banovina of the Kingdom of Yugoslavia.
-After World War II, Surdulica gradually industrialized, with one of the largest employers in the town being Zastava Pes, a supplier to Zastava's automotive wing.
-With the introduction of sanctions against Yugoslavia during the 1990s, Zastava Pes reduced its workforce by 70% and had its international contracts terminated.

 1999 NATO bombings

 Over the course of the 1999 NATO bombing of Yugoslavia, Surdulica was subject to NATO bombings on multiple occasions.
 By the end of the bombing campaign, approximately fifty homes were destroyed and around 600 more were damaged in Surdulica alone.
 On April 27, 1999, NATO missiles struck several houses in the southern town of Surdulica.
 A CNN journalist named Alessio Vinci subsequently visited the local morgue, where he reported 16 civilians killed as a result of the attack.
 One of Serbia's public broadcasters, RTS, reported that 20 civilians were killed during the April 27 bombings, whereas Human Rights Watch only recorded eleven deaths.
 Many of the victims had been killed in a single house on Zmaj Jova street, owned by Vojislav Milić.
 Milić's family and several neighbors took refuge in Milić's basement when his house was struck by two bombs, after which nine people were killed in his house alone.

 Over the night of May 30–31, 1999, NATO airstrikes destroyed a sanatorium and a retirement home in Surdulica.
 Human Rights Watch published the names of the 23 civilians killed in the sanatorium.